ReginaldLeigh/Software2/README.txt

 MySQL Connector: mysql-connector-java 8.0.25

 Run Instructions:
+	Locate the "main.java" file with the software2 folder (src\main\java\software2\software2\main.java) and run application.

 Additional Report:
 	The report I added gives uses the ability to view customer by their registered countries.
 This report can be found by logging in, selecting "Reports",